Robert Owen: Return to Great Britain

-Death and legacy

 As Owen grew older and more radical in his views, his influence began to decline.
 Owen published his memoirs, The Life of Robert Owen, in 1857, a year before his death.

 Although he had spent most of his life in England and Scotland, Owen returned to his native town of Newtown at the end of his life.
 He died there on 17 November 1858 and was buried there on 21 November.
 He died penniless apart from an annual income drawn from a trust established by his sons in 1844.